AlibabaCloudDocs/alikafka/intl.en-US/SDK reference/SDK for Node.js/Use the default endpoint to send and subscribe to messages.md

 # Use the default endpoint to send and subscribe to messages

-This topic describes how a Node.js client uses SDK for Node.js to connect to the default endpoint of Message Queue for Apache Kafka.
-This topic also describes how a Node.js client sends and subscribes to messages in a virtual private cloud \(VPC\).
+This topic describes how to use SDK for Node.js to connect to the default endpoint of Message Queue for Apache Kafka and send and subscribe to messages in a virtual private cloud \(VPC\).

 -   [Install GCC](https://gcc.gnu.org/install/)
 -   [Install Node.js.](https://nodejs.org/en/download/)